 Rain in the holidays makes time feel longer twice over.
-Not only because outside stops working, but because every hour at home starts looking the same.
-In Salzburg City, what helps most is not a giant list, but a clear choice: do you need movement, a calm place or a shared indoor activity?
-Haus der Natur, Jump Dome and Stadt:Bibliothek cover those three modes well.
+Outside stops working, every hour at home starts looking the same, and "let's see" often turns into another mall afternoon.
+In Salzburg City, what helps most is a clear choice: do you need movement, a calm place, a youth place with a team or a shared indoor activity?
+Haus der Natur, Jump Dome and Stadt:Bibliothek cover three of those modes well.
 Hangar-7 still offers free admission, and a stable rainy-holiday block usually carries 60-180 minutes before the next decision is needed.

 If you first need movement

 Jump Dome is one of the most direct answers to cabin fever.
-Its strength is not originality, but clarity.
+Its strength is clarity: movement, a short adrenaline kick and a fixed time frame.

 Boulderbar is also stronger than many classic bad-weather plans because it stays social as well as active.
 People can climb, talk, watch or pause without the plan breaking apart.